 Like the slow cooker, the Instant Pot has its limitations.
 Food won't be crispy, crusty, or crunchy, and the pot will not deep-fry or bake cookies.
 Here are some things that won't work well in the Instant Pot.

 - Dairy: Milk products and cheese are best added at the end of the cooking time because they can separate and curdle.
 They also foam which can clog the pressure valve.

 - Quick-cooking foods and dishes: Many fresh and frozen vegetables cook much more quickly on the stovetop or in the microwave oven.
 The time guide might say only 3 minutes for fresh or frozen green beans, but once you add in the time it takes to build pressure and quick release, you could be looking at 20 minutes.
 The Instant Pot will not save you time if the food can be cooked by conventional methods in less than 20 to 30 minutes.

 - Thickeners: A pressure cooker might not reach full pressure if liquids are thickened before cooking.
 Always add thickening mixtures (i.e. cornstarch, flour, arrowroot, etc.) after the food has cooked, and use the sauté function to cook the food until it has thickened.

-- Yeast Breads: You might find a recipe for yeast bread in the Instant Pot, but it won't produce a crusty loaf.
+- Yeast breads: You might find a recipe for making yeast bread in the Instant Pot, but it won't produce a crusty loaf.

 - Canning: The Instant Pot is not a pressure canner.
 A pressure cooker might reach pressure, but that doesn't mean it reaches the necessary temperature.
 The Instant Pot is regulated by a pressure sensor, not a thermometer.
 Always use a pressure canner for safe canning.
 The Instant Pot can be used, however, for boiling water bath canning for jams, jellies, and pickled items.